 Apparently I was supposed to notice this too.
 Argh!

-During the first few “body scans” I mostly thought about lunch and how my butt compares to other butts anywhere on the planet.
+During the first few body scan meditations I mostly thought about lunch and how my butt compares to other butts anywhere on the planet.
 Every so often I would notice a sensation in my body.
 When I did, I immediately became alarmed or bored or my mind just wandered off to Taco Bell.

 Only after being guided through many, many body scans did I seem to have a “Hold on, call coming through!” moment.
 Was that me experiencing itches, twitches, cramps, and screams and just watching as they softened and settled?
 Was I only imagining that I was increasingly able to be irritated without needing to find someone to blame…where’s the fun in that?
 Something was changing in my relationship to discomfort.
 I noticed that I could stay more present and tuned in, even if I didn’t like what I was feeling.
 Interesting.

-It is recommended you allow about 30 or 40 minutes to let yourself really investigate this practice.
+It is recommended you allow about 30 or 40 minutes to let yourself really investigate this body scan meditation.
 But if you don’t have that much time, utilize whatever time you have.
 You might want to lay down, but you can also do it sitting up, especially if that makes it easier for you to stay awake.

 - Closing your eyes can be helpful to allow you to focus or, if you’d rather, you can always lower and half-close your eyes.